-4.3 How does your State ensure that armed forces are not used to limit the peaceful and Lawful exercise of human and civil rights by persons as individuals or as Representatives neither of groups nor to deprive them of national, religious, cultural, linguistic or ethnic identity?
+4.3 How does your State ensure that armed forces are not used to limit the peaceful and lawful exercise of human and civil rights by persons as individuals or as representatives neither of groups nor to deprive them of national, religious, cultural, linguistic or ethnic identity?

-The Republic of Macedonia ensures that armed forces are not used to limit the peaceful and lawful exercise of human and civil rights based on the provisions of the Constitution, the Defence Act, Military Doctrine and other relevant regulations of the Macedonian Army.
+The Republic of Macedonia ensures that armed forces are not used to limit the peaceful and lawful exercise of human and civil rights based on the provisions of the Constitution, the Defence Act, Military Doctrine and other relevant regulations of the Army of the Republic of Macedonia.